-Hot flushes natural cure
+Hot flushes medicinal plant cure

-HOT FLUSHES or flashes are the "heat attacks" experienced by women who are approaching the arrival of menopause (perimenopause).
+Hot flashes or flashes are the "heat attacks" experienced by women who are approaching the arrival of menopause (perimenopause).

 Symptoms of hot flushes

 The main symptoms of hot flushes are:

 Sensation of heat in the face and neck.